mmodzelewski/toggl-cli/README.md

 - [x] Save config in toml files
 - [x] Save API token in a keyring
 - [x] Add autocompletion
-- [ ] Display project name when listing time entries
+- [x] Display project name when listing time entries
+- [x] Add switch command to stop a current time entry and restart the previous one